joern42/imscp/configs/Debian/listeners.d/README.md

 There is also the **installer** sub-directory.
 That directory meant to hold listener files that act in installer context only.
-It is best avoided to load those listener files in context other than installer as this would involve a useless performance penality, even though registration of event listeners is relatively cheap.
+It is best avoided to load those listener files in context other than installer as this would involve useless performance penality, even though, registration of event listeners is relatively cheap.

 ### Listener file namespaces